-Immotion’s design team has designed the centre to feature an extensive pre-show where guests interact with touch-screen displays and infographics, ‘giving them a valuable understanding of the plight of the mountain gorilla and a chance to learn more about the individual gorillas featured in the film, in addition to those in the zoo itself,’ it explained.
+Immotion’s design team has designed the center to feature an extensive pre-show where guests interact with touch-screen displays and infographics, giving them a valuable understanding of the plight of the mountain gorilla and a chance to learn more about the individual gorillas featured in the film, in addition to those in the zoo itself.

 Immotion added that trading continues to be in line with expectations, with unaudited revenue of circa £0.870m for the core Location Based Entertainment (“LBE”) business in April 2022.